 P.S.
 Peppers are Eternal.
 If you only have the two AG's, you might want to try lettuce first. :)

 Moderator.
-Author of Indoor Salad, Ecigs 102: DIY E-Liquid, and End Game.
+Author of Indoor Salad, Ecigs 102, and the Calm Act climate apocalyptic series.

 I've only grown sweet peppers.
 And I didn't use the AG nutes.